 \subsection{VideoCanvas Pipeline}

 To address the challenge of arbitrary spatio-temporal completion, we propose VideoCanvas, a unified framework built upon the In-Context Conditioning (ICC) paradigm.
-We are the first to leverage ICC for this task, introducing a novel \textit{hybrid conditioning strategy} that decouples spatial and temporal alignment, enabling fine-grained, pixel-frame-aware control on a frozen VAE and a fine-tuned DiT with zero new parameters.
+As established in Sec.~\ref{sec:arch_analysis}, ICC uniquely enables sub-latent temporal precision through flexible positional assignments.
+Combined with the VAE's tolerance for spatial padding (Sec.~\ref{method:zero_pad_analysis}), we introduce a hybrid conditioning strategy that decouples spatial and temporal alignment, enabling fine-grained, pixel-frame-aware control on a frozen VAE and a fine-tuned DiT with zero new parameters.
 The entire pipeline is illustrated in Fig.~\ref{fig:main_pipeline}.